jackmcc08/CV/README.md

 Key Achievements:
 - Worked with a team of eight at Makers to develop a facebook clone in two weeks, I helped drive the team to set an initial MVP and get it completed in the first few days.
 - Part of an internal consultancy project, working with BP staff across the globe (from Australia to Chicago).
 We worked completely remotely, managing multiple time zones.
 We completed the project on time, delivering a bespoke analysis on skills based career development and presented to the group head of finance.
-- Led a negotiation team that worked over a short time frame (one week) to agree key negotiation priorities, got senior level agreement and then succesfully negotiated with a national contractor and provided the leverage to maintain our key licences.
+- Led a negotiation team that worked over a short time frame (one week) to agree key negotiation priorities, got senior level agreement and then successfully negotiated with a national contractor and provided the leverage to maintain our key licences.

 #### Communication and Presentation